Status: Funded - Open

 Bo Chawes, M.D., Ph.D.

-BACKGROUND: Childhood asthma and allergy presumably arise from gene-diet-microbe interactions during pregnancy and early infancy causing immune deregulation and subsequent chronic inflammation.
-The underlying biological pathways from low-grade inflammation to clinical disease presentation are however poorly understood.
+BACKGROUND: Childhood asthma and allergy presumably arise from gene-diet-microbe interactions during pregnancy and early infancy causing immune deregulation, chronic inflammation and subsequently symptomatic disease.
+The underlying biological pathways are however poorly understood.

-HYPOTHESIS: Programming of childhood asthma and allergy disease is likely reflected in early metabolic changes leading to disease penetrance.
-Metabonomics may provide early biomarkers of disease development and disease control.
+HYPOTHESIS: Programming of childhood asthma and allergy disease is likely reflected in early metabolic changes leading to disease penetrance why metabolomics may provide early biomarkers of disease development and severity.